Small Business Encouraged to Take Advantage of $14 Billion Stimulus Package - Jamaica Information Service

 Story Highlights

-- “We encourage our members and the small and medium business community who will directly benefit from the stimulus to allocate the surpluses back in your businesses to allow for further growth and development,” Mr. Lawson said.
+- Head of Credit Reporting Oversight at the Bank of Jamaica (BOJ), Sharon Worrell (left), and Research Analyst of Financial Inclusion at the BOJ, Elise Spencer, (2nd left) provide financial advice to members of the public during the Jamaica Deposit Insurance Corporation (JDIC) public forum and financial fair at the Old Hospital Park in Montego Bay, St. James, on Saturday, March 23.

-- He was speaking at the Jamaica Deposit Insurance Corporation (JDIC) public forum and financial fair held at the Old Hospital Park in Montego Bay, St. James, on Saturday, March 23.
+- Member of the public, Shenia Salmon (left) accepts a prize from Jamaica Deposit Insurance Corporation (JDIC) volunteer, Philisa Warren, for participating in the day's activities at the JDIC public forum and financial fair at the Old Hospital Park in Montego Bay, St. James, on Saturday, March 23.

 President of the Montego Bay Chamber of Commerce and Industry, Winston Lawson, is urging small and medium businesses in St. James, to take advantage of the recently announced $14 billion stimulus package.